Innovation Vouchers are distributed through a scheme managed by Aston University, in partnership with Birmingham City University.

 - Time investment and subsequent expansions

-Companies from certain sectors (and those associated with these sectors) will be given priority access to the grants (see table below), however, applications from companies not included in these groups that have good innovation ideas will also be considered.
+Companies from priority sectors (and those associated with these sectors) will be given priority access to the grants (see table below).

 - Wyre Forest (based upon Kidderminster)